ricardosanunes/sinfo/README.md

 4) Start the server:
    `label-studio`

-For other installation types consult lablel-studio documentation [here](https://labelstud.io/guide/install).
+For other installation types consult label-studio documentation [here](https://labelstud.io/guide/install).
 To deactivate the environment run: `deactivate`.
 To remove the environment named 'labelling' run: `rm -rf labelling`.